Play Rx offers psychologically informed play practices that help people reconnect to the most alive and creative version of themselves.

 What problems does play address?

-• Paralysis around uncertainty
+• Fear around uncertainty

 • Perfectionism/ strong inner critic